mewza/freedom_pool/README.md

     bigpool.ExtendPool( 1024LL * 1024LL * 8LL ); // 8 MB
 }

+This type of allocation is cross-thread safe, what does it mean? it means you can bigpool.malloc() in one thread, and bigpool.free() in another without a problem.
+I also tried to make it self-expanding based on memory usage, but I still recommend that you measure your app's memory usage and pre-grow it for entire app's usage, because ExtendPool() uses realloc() and it isn't thread-safe, so you can't do cross-thread stuff.

 LICENSE: Free to use to anyone for any purposes!
 Because I didn't come up with original concept, although I did, but someone already done it, so I decided to just released my wrapper solution for free because of this.
 Go ahead use it as you wish...
 It speed up my app by about 30%, not kidding...

 I hope your app will run faster and this code will benefit you/your company...
 Enjoy.